The application deadline has been extended to December 1, 2019.

 The Personal History Statement is optional for Bioengineering.
 This statement should not duplicate the Statement of Purpose.
 If you would like to let the Admissions committee know more information about you, please provide it in the personal history statement.

 Describe how your background, accomplishments, and life experiences led to your decision to pursue the graduate degree for which you are applying.
 Include any educational, personal, cultural, economic, or social experiences, challenges or opportunities relevant to your academic journey.
 In addition, please describe any aspects of your personal background, accomplishments, or achievements that will allow the department to evaluate your contributions to the University’s diversity mission.
 Contributions to diversity and equal opportunity can take a variety of forms, such as efforts to advance equitable access to education, public service, that addresses the need of a diverse population, or research that explores inequalities.
+A well written detailed personal statement is helpful for fellowship nominations.

 Supporting Documents (optional)